 Sure, get in touch and I'll give you my rates.

 How did you get into catching baseballs?

-Have you ever caught a historic ball?
+Have you caught lots of historic balls?

-What did you do with these balls?
+What did you do with all of these famous home run balls?

 Why didn't you sell any of these balls?